Lafalasidosi/schenken/system.md

 - Impossible Major at the 3-level.

-When Opener answers Stayman with a 4-card major, Responder bids 3 of the other major to show a fit with Opener and interest in slam.
+When Opener answers Stayman with a 4-card major, Responder bids 3 of the other major to show a fit with Opener and interest in slam&mdash;the "Impossible Major" bid.

 - Corollary: 1NT, 2<span style="color:green">&clubs;</span>, 2<span style="color:orange">&diams;</span>, **4NT** is a quantitative invite to 6NT, not a keycard ask. <a href="https://www.nxtbook.com/acbl/bridgebulletin/2022_04/index.php#/p/64">Bridge Bulletin - Consults with the Doctor - The many faces of 4NT (requires subscription/ACBL login)</a>.

+### Superaccepts of a Jacoby Transfer

+When Responder makes a Jacoby transfer at the 2-level, a bid of 2NT shows 3-card support and a maximum; 3M shows a max with 4-card support.

 ### Dealing with Direct Interference